hugmatj/hyperstream/readme.markdown

 attributes for each key.
 If you use a special `_html` key with a stream value, you can set attributes and stream contents for the same element:

+These attributes are special.
+Each attribute can be a string, buffer, or stream:

+_html - set the inner content as raw html

+_text - set the inner content as text encoded as html entities

+_append, _appendText - add text to the end of the inner content encoded as html entities

+_appendHtml - add raw html to the end of the inner content

+_prepend, _prependText - add text to the beginning of the inner content encoded as html entities

+_prependHtml - add raw html to the beginning of the inner context

 ``` js
 hyperstream({
     '#content': {